 What is Positive Behaviour Support (PBS)?

 The approach makes challenging behaviour less likely to happen because it removes things that trigger, encourage or reward that behaviour.
 It also helps children learn new behaviour to replace the challenging behaviour.

 Who is Positive Behaviour Support (PBS) for?

-Positive Behaviour Support (PBS) is for anyone with behaviour difficulties, including autistic children.
-The approach can also be used with people with intellectual, learning, developmental and social difficulties.
+Positive Behaviour Support (PBS) is for anyone with behaviour challenges, including autistic children.
+The approach can also be used with people with intellectual, learning, developmental and social challenges.

 What is Positive Behaviour Support (PBS) used for?

-The main goal of Positive Behaviour Support (PBS) is to reduce difficult behaviour.
+The main goal of Positive Behaviour Support (PBS) is to help children learn new ways to behave.

 Where does Positive Behaviour Support (PBS) come from?